Nanolx/NanoDroid/README.md

 * `ver [version] [date]` change project version
 * `bump` increment Magisk module version by 1

+## "Secret" parameters

+`export DEBUG=1` allows seeing debug messages when repos are fetched and APKs are downloaded

+`export USE_WGET=1` tells the script to use wget for downloading indices and APks

+## Custom builds

 The following applications are custom builds (see [F-Droid Repository](#f-droid-repository) below):

 * Play Store (reason: re-signed and modified to support (in-)app-purchases with microG GmsCore)